opedroporto/finalproject/README.md

 **templates**: Contains all html files used in the website.
 In the html, I have been through a lot of javascript, including jQuery library and AJAX method for performing requests to my back end server.
 **.gitignore**: Simply ignore the .env fie, which contains all environmental variables.
 **README.md**: It is this file.
-**app.py**: It is main file of the application and it is all structured and organized in this files, it uses a lot of the Flask library for structuring the site and rendering every template.
-It is also using, among others libraries, sqlite3 for performing SQL queries in my database.
+**app.py**: It is main file of the application and it is all structured and organized in these files, it uses a lot of the Flask library for structuring the site and rendering every template.
+It is also using, among other libraries, sqlite3 for performing SQL queries in my database.
 **bearing.db**: It is the SQLite database which contains 3 tables: users, cards and examples.
 It stores data about the user, the cards owned by each user and the examples for each card.
-**helpers.py**: Contains some usefull python functions that are used in the application.
+**helpers.py**: Contains some useful python functions that are used in the application.
-**requirements.txt**: All libraries required for running this applications are here.
+**requirements.txt**: All libraries required for running this application are here.

-## How to acess it
+## How to access it
 #### web version
 • go to https://bearing.pythonanywhere.com.
 • enjoy it.